-Available from: www.nzgp-webdirectory.co.nz/site/nzgp-webdirectory2/files/pdfs/forms/GAD-7\Anxiety.pdf bestpractice offers a range of electronic decision support tools for assessing and managing patients with depression.
-These modules are part of a nationally funded suite of resources available free-of-charge to all primary care practices in New Zealand.
-There are separate modules for managing adults, elderly people, young people and women in the antenatal and postnatal periods with depression.
-The assessment incorporates the PHQ-9 and GAD-7 questionnaires and the K10 checklist.
-For further information, see: www.bestpractice.net.nz/feat\mod\NatFunded.php or electronic reminders can help to order responsibilities and provide a sense of control.
+Assessment of a patient with depression may start with identifying contributing factors, such as social isolation, illness, financial stress or problems relating to relationships or employment (also see: "Tools for assessing patients with depression").
+If a patient feels overwhelmed, the use of lists or electronic reminders can help to order responsibilities and provide a sense of control.
 Encourage patients to focus on one task at a time and to set aside time each day for an activity they enjoy.
 Writing down thoughts and feelings, i.e. "journaling", may be helpful for self-reflection, working through difficulties and gaining insight.
 Important decisions should be deferred while the patient is in a low mood.
 Some patients may feel stigmatised by a diagnosis of depression; they can be reassured that many people experience depression, having a diagnosis is the first step towards recovery and that they are doing the right thing by seeking help.